ohdamnitsnikki/card_game/README.md

 ## Features

 ### The Heading
-The heading is very simple to not draw the attention from the game, it only contain the games name to move the attention futher down to the game.
+The heading is very simple to not draw the attention from the game, it only contains the game name to move the attention further down to the game.

 <img
   src="assets/images/header.PNG"